 LEO J. P. D’CRUZ

 Leo D'Cruz is an experienced community organizer and communications strategist based in Cincinnati, Ohio.
-As Chief Communications Officer and Principal at Reverb Art + Design, Leo heads up communications—both on the written page and through public engagement.
-His rich background in politics and academics uniquely positions him to work closely with government officials, business professionals, community leaders and intellectuals alike.
+As Chief Communications Officer and a Founding Partner at Reverb Art + Design, Leo heads up communications—both on the written page and through public engagement.
+His rich background in policy and academics uniquely positions him to work closely with government officials, business professionals and community leaders.
 He’s adept at earning the trust of stakeholders—and their buy-in—to achieve sustainable project outcomes.
 Leo is actively involved in civic work, specifically focused on economic, racial, gender and sexuality inclusion.
 He has served on multiple boards and task forces, from the United Way Poverty Task Force to LULAC National Civil Rights Committee, and Vice Chair of Cincinnati's Citizen Complaint Authority.

-Christina Coobatis is a Cincinnati-based designer, specializing in graphic and interaction design.
-Born in Canton, Ohio, Christina was drawn to post-secondary education at University of Cincinnati’s College of Design, Architecture, Art and Planning.
-After graduation, Christina made Cincinnati her home with a desire to be part of the “real change” taking place on the city level—using her design work to bridge seemingly separate worlds.
+Christina Coobatis specializes in graphic design.
+Born in Canton, Ohio, she came to Cincinnati to pursue a degree at the University of Cincinnati’s College of Design, Architecture, Art and Planning.
+Christina has since settled in Cincinnati, with a desire to be part of the rapid changes taking place in the city and using her design work to bridge seemingly separate worlds.

 Ethan Alter currently attends Xavier University where he is majoring in Philosophy, Politics, and the Public with a minor in Economics.
 Concurrent to his course work, he has worked on local political campaigns, advocated on behalf of public policy issues, and co-authored a chapter of a forthcoming book on the Avondale neighborhood of Cincinnati.

 GRAPHIC DESIGN ASSOCIATE